Gayatrivyadav/Credit_card_price_detection/README.md

-To improve the explanation of your **fraud detection machine learning project**, you can enhance clarity and provide more detail on each component of the process.
-Here’s a refined version:

----

 ### **Project Overview**
 This project focuses on detecting fraudulent transactions using machine learning classification algorithms.
 By leveraging various machine learning models, we aim to identify potentially fraudulent behavior from a set of transaction data.
 The algorithms used include **Logistic Regression**, **Support Vector Machines (SVM)**, **K-Nearest Neighbors (KNN)**, **Random Forest**, and **Decision Trees**.